 With its extremely mild winters, though, just about any other time of year will do (and summer is workable with lots of air conditioning and gelato).

-Spring is the absolute best time to visit Cordoba, Spain, thanks to its gorgeous blooms and milder temperatures.
+After visiting Córdoba in both winter and spring, we agree with many others that spring is the absolute best time to visit Córdoba, Spain, thanks to its gorgeous blooms and milder temperatures.

-However, the best things to do in Cordoba can be enjoyed year-round!
+However, the best things to do in Cordoba can be enjoyed year-round, and we also loved our winter trip (and greatly appreciated how much less crowded the city was then).

 We travelled to Spain and this area in the early 1980’s.
 It was amazing.
 We may go again.